The Ridiculously Awesome Guide to Facebook Remarketing

-Facebook remarketing works similar to Google AdWords remarketing, but rather than showing your ads across websites within the Display Network, your ads are shown on Facebook.
+Facebook remarketing works similar to Google Ads remarketing, but rather than showing your ads across websites within the Display Network, your ads are shown on Facebook.
 Facebook also more commonly refers to remarketing as “Custom Audiences.”
 The concept is the same: someone visits your site or interacts with your brand, they’re tagged with a code you implement to track them, and then while they’re scrolling through their Facebook feed your ad pops up to remind them what they’re missing.

 But there are actually a few different flavors of Facebook remarketing, including customer lists, website traffic, and app activity.

 Perhaps one the most powerful tools Facebook has to offer is the ability to serve personalized ads to a list of contacts you’ve already acquired.
 With customer lists, Facebook ads becomes more like email marketing by targeting specific people with personalized messages.
 Whether it be email addresses, phone numbers, or even Facebook user IDs, you can pull a list of contacts from your CRM or wherever your customer data is stored, upload it directly to Facebook, and target people with ads that are relevant to where they are within your sales funnel.